BoltzExchange/boltz-web-app/README.md

-# boltz.exchange for bitcoin maximalists
+# Boltz Web App 3.0

 providing **trustless** and **account-free** swap services since **2018.** move **IN** and **OUT** of the **lightning network** and remain in control of your bitcoin, at all times.